 Relaxed command checking can also be enabled by setting the environment variable ERL_EPMD_RELAXED_COMMAND_CHECK prior to starting epmd.

 Only use relaxed command checking on systems with very limited interactive usage.

 These options are purely for debugging and testing epmd clients.
 They should not be used in normal operation.

 Set the number of seconds a connection can be inactive before epmd times out and closes the connection (default 60).

 - -delay_accept Seconds

-To simulate a busy server you can insert a delay between epmd gets notified about that a new connection is requested and when the connections gets accepted.
+To simulate a busy server you can insert a delay between when epmd gets notified that a new connection is requested and when the connection gets accepted.

 - -delay_write Seconds